khpark9305/Processing-ambiguous-comparatives-in-Kor/README.md

-# Processing-ambiguous-comparatives-in-Kor-Eye-Tracking
+# Processing-ambiguous-comparatives-in-Kor

-The sentence completion, sentence comprehension, eye-tracker data and R scripts for 'Processing ambiguous comparative constructions in Korean: An Eye-Tracking Study'.
+(Under construction)

+The sentence completion, sentence comprehension, eye-tracker data and R scripts for 'Processing ambiguous comparative constructions in Korean', with a summary of the thesis in English.
 This is from my master's thesis project.